30 Days in Atlanta: Plot

 Akpos wins a month-long trip to Atlanta, Georgia and invites his cousin Richard to come along.
 Upon arrival, they run into their old friend Okiemute, who takes them out to dinner.
 Akpos meets the beautiful Kimberly and wishes to ask her out, but Okiemute warns him that Kimberly's father is very controlling.
-Kimberly, Akpos, and Richard run into each other again at an environmentalism conference, where Akpos makes a few awkwardly funny remarks.
+Kimberly, Akpos, and Richard run into each other again at an environmental conference, where Akpos makes a few awkwardly funny remarks.
 Kimberly, however, is more interested in Richard.
-She gives Richard her phone number and they leave just in time for her father, the restaurateur Odiye, to show up.
+She gives Richard her phone number, and they leave just in time for her father, the restaurateur Odiye, to show up.

-Richard returns to the restaurant to anticipate Kimberly's visit, but Akpos shows up unannounced.
+Richard returns to the restaurant to wait for Kimberly's visit, but Akpos shows up unannounced.
 Kimberly tells Akpos her father enjoyed his comments at the conference and wants to offer him a stand-up comedy contract.
-Returning home by taxi, Richard realizes he left his wallet behind.
+On the way home by taxi, Richard realizes he left his wallet behind.
 When the driver finds out they cannot pay the fare, he kicks them out of the cab.
 Kimberly and Odiye give them a ride back to Odiye's home, where they meet the family, as well as Odiye's immigration lawyer, Clara.
 Akpos and Clara begin a romantic relationship.

 On a Skype call with his parents, Richard learns that his former girlfriend Ese is making wedding arrangements.
 He tries to convince his mother that they have ended their relationship and mentions Kimberly.
 Richard introduces Kimberly to his parents, but his mother insists he should marry Ese.
 Ese tries to convince Kimberly that Richard will only disappoint her.
 Ese shows Kimberly intimate pictures of her with Richard.
 Kimberly becomes heartbroken and drives away from the house in tears.

 Akpos becomes involved with illegal street gambling and is arrested.
 Clara visits him in jail and agrees to represent him.
 It is discovered that Akpos has violated his visa, making his case more severe and punishable by law.
 In court, the judge agrees that the total income Akpos has earned will be sufficient as compensation for his legal and visa violation if the money is donated to charity under supervision.
 In order to avert further violations, Clara takes him to her house, where the two have dinner, followed by sex.
 Later, Clara overhears Akpos on the phone, implying that his relationship with her will facilitate his green card and American citizenship.
 Clara becomes furious that Akpos might have taken advantage of her influential position and ejects Akpos from her house.

 Richard attempts to mend his relationship with Kimberly, but Odiye orders him to leave his daughter alone, reiterating the bad image many young Nigerian men portray to the Western world.
 Richard argues with Ese about her interference in his relationship with Kimberly.

 Akpos reluctantly donates his earnings to charity.
-At the airport, as the men prepare to board their flight back to Nigeria, they are surprised to see Kimberly and Clara who have both decided to follow them back to Nigeria and meet their relatives.
+At the airport, as the men prepare to board their flight back to Nigeria, they are surprised to see Kimberly and Clara, who have both decided to follow them back to Nigeria and meet their relatives.